AuReMe/esmecata/README.md

 * `-s/--sparql`: use SPARQL instead of REST requests

 It is possible to avoid using REST queries for esmecata and instead use SPARQL queries.
-This option need a link to a sparql endpoint containing UniProt.
+This option need a link to a SPARQL endpoint containing UniProt.
 If you want to use the [SPARQL endpoint of UniProt](https://sparql.uniprot.org/sparql), you can use the argument: `-s uniprot`.

 * `-b/--busco`: filter proteomes using BUSCO score (default is 0.8)

 It is possible to filter proteomes according to to their BUSCO score (from UniProt documentation: `The Benchmarking Universal Single-Copy Ortholog (BUSCO) assessment tool is used, for eukaryotic and bacterial proteomes, to provide quantitative measures of UniProt proteome data completeness in terms of expected gene content.`).
 It is a percentage between 0 and 1 showing the quality of the proteomes that esmecata will download.
 By default esmecata uses a BUSCO score of 0.80, it will only download proteomes with a BUSCO score of at least 80%.

-* `--ignore-taxadb-update`: ignore need to udpate ete4 taxaDB
+* `--ignore-taxadb-update`: ignore need to update ete4 taxaDB

 If you have an old version of the ete4 NCBI taxonomy database, you can use this option to use esmecata with it.